eliaskosunen/scnlib/docs/pages/guide.md

 \page guide Guide
 \tableofcontents

-\section basic Basic usage
+\section g-basic Basic usage

-`scn::scan` can be used to scan various values from a source range.
+`scn::scan` can be used to scan various values from a source.
+That source can either be a range, or a file.

+First, we'll talk about ranges.
 A range is an object that has a beginning and an end.
 Examples of ranges are string literals, `std::string` and `std::vector<char>`.
 Objects of these types, and more, can be passed to `scn::scan`.